Board Nomination

 Nomination Form

-If you are interested in being nominated as a candidate for the CPA Alberta Board, a Nomination Form must be completed and submitted by 4:30 p.m. on Friday, July 18, 2025.
+If you are interested in being nominated as a candidate for the CPA Alberta Board, please complete and submit the online nomination form.

 You must include the name and email address of both a nominator and seconder for your nomination in the form.
 These individuals must be Alberta CPAs in good standing.
 When the nomination form is submitted, the nominator and seconder will automatically receive an email through which they can verify the nomination.